Jenelle Evans Talks Feud With Kailyn Lowry, Reveals If It Was Real Or Scripted

-Jenelle Evans shared her life on the hit MTV reality show Teen Mom 2 for nearly a decade and, over that time, some feuds with her co-stars occurred.
-Some fans may recall that when Kailyn started her haircare line, she sent Jenelle a gift that included items from her haircare line which Jenelle recorded herself setting on fire.
+Jenelle Evans shared her life on the hit MTV reality show Teen Mom 2 for nearly a decade, and over that time, some feuds with her co-stars occurred.
+Some fans may recall that when Kailyn started her haircare line, she sent Jenelle a gift that included items from the line.
+However, Jenelle recorded herself setting the products on fire.
 The gift didn’t help to mend the rift between the two co-stars, but was it scripted or was it real?
 Furthermore, some wonder if the two get along these days.
-Jenelle took to her Instagram stories on Wednesday morning to answer some questions and revealed the truth behind her feud with Kail and revealed where the two moms stand today.
+Jenelle took to her Instagram stories on Wednesday morning to answer some questions.
+During the session, she revealed the truth behind her feud with Kail as well as where the two moms stand today.

 One follower asked Jenelle what the “real juicy reason” Jenelle had for “hating” Kail and asked if the drama was real or scripted.
 Jenelle posted the question along with her response.